 Defensively, Rodriguez is still a very good catcher.
 Nobody knows more about playing the position than Pudge, and he still looks very good behind the dish.
 He knows the hitters, their tendencies and is an expert at calling a game.

 Pudge still has a strong arm and is throwing out 38 percent of runners on steal attempts against him this year.
 I strongly believe that Rodriguez's experience would be an asset to the Giants.
 He can still play, and a move to a contending team would rejuvenate him.

-Jose Molina is excellent defensively.
+1) Jose Molina

 It's truly amazing that three brothers can all make it to the major leagues as catchers.
 Bengie, Jose and Yadier Molina all made it and have had very good careers.